[ Printer Friendly Version ] [ Report Abuse ]

 The Marauder sighed dramatically.

 “I think he’s taking the Castle gossip too personally.
-Everyone’s speculating that she cheated on him with Gio, since he publically threatened the bloke and dragged him out of the Great Hall last week, but for fuck’s sake, he knows all of it isn’t true.”
+Everyone’s speculating that she cheated on him with Gio - since Sirius publically threatened the bloke and dragged him out of the Great Hall last week - but for fuck’s sake, he knows all of it isn’t true.”

 “Will he show up then?”